home-assistant/home-assistant.io/source/_integrations/insteon.markdown

   required: false
   type: string
 host:
-  description: The host name or IP address of the Hub.
+  description: The hostname or IP address of the Hub.
 Required with Hub.
   required: false
   type: string
 ip_port: